Sidney A. Olson

 Sidney A. Olson (April 30, 1908 – January 9, 1995) was an American journalist, advertising executive and writer.
-During World War II, he served as a war correspondent for TIME Inc., covering the German front December 1944 to May 1945.
+During World War II, he served as a war correspondent for TIME Inc., covering the German front from December 1944 to May 1945.
 He was a Senior Editor for TIME, LIFE, and Fortune; before that, he was a staff writer, White House Correspondent, and ultimately City Editor at The Washington Post.
 He spent over twenty years in advertising at Kenyon & Eckhardt and J. Walter Thompson.
 He also published a book about Henry Ford.

 Early life

 Olson was born and grew up in Salt Lake City, Utah.
 He attended the University of Utah from 1925 to 1928.
 Olson was the eldest of three boys—his brothers were Clifford and Stanley—born to Alex P. Olson, an engineer with the Union Pacific Railroad, and Sigrid Gronberg.
-His cousin Franklin S. Forsberg, also from Salt Lake City, was a founder of the Army’s Yank magazine during World War II; Forsberg also served as the U.S. Ambassador to Sweden from 1981 to 1985.
+His cousin Franklin S. Forsberg, also from Salt Lake City, was a founder of the Army's Yank magazine during World War II; Forsberg also served as the U.S. Ambassador to Sweden from 1981 to 1985.

 Career

 Between 1928 and 1934, Olson was employed by Stevens & Wallis, a printing & advertising company in Salt Lake City.
 During this period, he also began writing the news for KSL radio, along with book reviews and news articles for the Deseret News.
 He began working for The Washington Post in 1934, was the editor of their Weekly News Review by 1935, and was appointed City Editor in 1938.
 He joined TIME Magazine in 1939 as a Contributing Editor, eventually becoming a Senior Editor at TIME, LIFE, and Fortune magazines until he left in 1950.
+He worked in advertising--Kenyon & Eckhardt, then J. Walter Thompson--from 1951-1973.

 World War II correspondent

 During World War II, between December 1944 and June 1945, Olson served as a SHAEF-accredited (Supreme Headquarters Allied Expeditionary Force) war correspondent, sending dispatches from the front to TIME and LIFE editors.
-He crossed the Roer River with General William Hood Simpson’s Ninth Army, interviewed General George S. Patton, and covered the collapse of Nuremberg and Cologne.
+He crossed the Roer River with General William Hood Simpson's Ninth Army, interviewed General George S. Patton, and covered the collapse of Nuremberg and Cologne.
 On April 29, 1945, he was one of the first people to enter the Dachau concentration camp as it was being liberated.
 He toured the camp with General Henning Linden, then typed up an eighteen-page dispatch in the early morning hours of April 30.
 After taking notes in Munich, Olson traveled on to Innsbruck, Austria.
 He drove to Paris, arriving in time for V-E Day.
 He returned to the United States in June 1945.